senderle/topic-modeling-tool/README.md

 If you hadn't already guessed, most testing for this tool happens on a Mac.
 There are bound to be errors happening on other platforms that have slipped through the cracks.
 We need you to report them so we can keep improving the tool!
+But we cannot fix a problem that we don't fully understand, so...

 **When posting a bug report, please include vast amounts of detail.**

-Copy and paste everything from the tool's console output if you can, tell us your operating system and version, and let us know the other tools you're using to view the output.
+_Copy and paste everything from the tool's console output_ if you can, _tell us your operating system and version_, and _let us know the other tools you're using to create and view input and output_.
 It also helps if you verify that the bug still exists in the most recent build of the tool (i.e. the one contained in the `.jar`, `.dmg`, or `.zip` files in the root directory).

 We know that there are substantial problems with Windows support for